schoolofcities/design-components/README.md

 When designing graphics, charts, and maps for `.pdf` reports or other *print* formats follow the visual guidelines above, but with the following constraints

-- Width: 3.5 inches (half page) or 7 inches (full page).
+- Width: 3.4 inches (half page) or 6.8 inches (full page).

 - Max height: 8.5 inches.
 Feel free to adjust height to best fit the graphic and limit excess white space.

 - Select fonts that would be the same or pair well with those used in broader report layout design.
-Fallback to using TradeGothicBold for titles and OpenSans for all other text (e.g. axis labels, legend text, etc.) if layout design isn't set or ready.
+Fallback to using TradeGothicBold for titles and OpenSans for all other text (e.g. axis labels, legend text, etc.) if layout design isn't set or ready or want something standard to previous SofC work.

 - No fonts smaller than 8pt.